What is a high-cost cap?

 Implications for demand connections

-The SCR will remove all reinforcement charges for demand customers (a good thing) but will also introduce a high-cost cap of £1720/kVA for up to one voltage level above the POC (a bad thing!).
+The SCR removed all reinforcement charges for demand customers (a good thing) but also introduced a high-cost cap of £1720/kVA for up to one voltage level above the POC (a bad thing!).
 A 2MVA demand connection (eg a reasonable sized housing development), will have a high-cost cap of 2MVA * £1,720/kVA = £3.44m.
 Whilst this is a high cost and is not likely to be exceeded on many occasions, it is quite possible for some customers to be caught by this.

 The perverse incentive for demand customers is, of course, to increase the capacity they apply for to reduce the risk of being caught by the cap.
 This isn’t in the interests of the wider network and is perhaps an unintended consequence of this policy.